 One of the most common questions we’ve been asked is what should your terms of business contain?
 Essentially your terms of business should set out the way you will be conducting business with your customer/client.
 They should set out those basic terms that will remain the same again and again.

-The 7 things everyone should consider when creating terms of business are:
+The 7 things everyone should consider when creating terms of business can be in our downloadable guide to Terms of Business – why not download our free guide?

 terms of business – legally designed.

-Hopefully, that was plenty of food for thought!
-In the rest of this series we will also be considering the different types of terms of business, how often they should be updated, and why we feel that legal design can have a hugely beneficial impact on your terms of business!
+In the rest of this series, we will also be considering the different types of terms of business, how often they should be updated, and why we feel that legal design can have a hugely beneficial impact on your terms of business!

 If you’d like to see how we can help you then please get in touch for a free consultation at firstname.lastname@example.org.